ME-ICA/ohbm-2025-multiecho/README.md

 This is a place to centralize multi-echo related content at OHBM 2025.
 If you see or have a poster or presentation using multi-echo fMRI, submit a pull request or [comment on issue #1](https://github.com/ME-ICA/ohbm-2025-multiecho/issues/1) to have it added.

+## Form to share multi-echo fMRI studies and data

+We are maintaining a curated list of openly shared multi-echo fMRI datasets at https://me-ica.github.io/open-multi-echo-data/ and may start compiling a list of in-progress large-scale multi-echo fMRI studies that are not yet public.

+If your studies are not currently listed, [please fill out this form.](https://forms.gle/m5UoKtqJyUmnj7wt9)

+We also have a continuously outdated [list of publications using multi-echo fMRI here](https://docs.google.com/spreadsheets/d/1WERojJyxFoqcg_tndUm5Kj0H1UfUc9Ban0jFGGfPaBk/edit?usp=sharing).
+Adding publications and details about existing publications is weclomed!

 ## Multi-echo fMRI users' gathering

 Details TBD.
 If you will be at OHBM and are interested in attending, please [fill out this form](https://forms.gle/jk1APMKsYvWDCw1BA) or reach out to [@handwerkerd](https://github.com/handwerkerd) so that we can find a good time/location.